Watford Grammar School for Boys: School site

 Sites were found in Derby Road for two new schools adjoining each other, one for boys and a smaller one for girls.
 (These buildings are now the Central Primary School.)

 The school is located about 1 km west of Watford town centre, just to the south of Watford tube station and Cassiobury Park.
 The 120 m long neo-Georgian main block and the adjacent Master's House are Grade II listed buildings.
 The school was used as a location for many of the external and internal shots in the filming of The History Boys.

 In recent years the school has built a gym, a music block (also partly owned by Hertfordshire School of Music) and a Sixth Form centre with a food technology lab, financed through fundraising and the sale of land on the northern edge of the grounds for residential development.
 The school's music block, the "Clarendon Muse", stands on the front lawn of the school.
 The building was completed in December 2007 at the cost of £5 million, and has approximately 2000 m2 of space spread out over four floors.
 It is also used by the Hertfordshire School of Music in the evenings and weekends.

 The school's new STEM Centre for the teaching of science, technology, engineering and maths was completed in November 2017 and opened by Lord Winston, before dismantled by the students, equipment was sourced from the technology block.
 Funding was providing by national and local government and parental donations supported the fittings and fixtures of the building.

 Many sports are played at the New Field (shared with the Old Boys sports clubs) beside the Grand Union Canal near Cassiobury Park.

-House System

-In the 1950s there were five houses; Bushey, North, South, Travellers and New.
-Fuller was added during that decade.

-The most recent form to be added was Rée, introduced to years 7 and 12 in September 2018.

-Each year in the school is divided into 8 forms, which belong to 8 different houses – the names of which are significant in the history of the school.
-Every year, the houses compete for the House Cup.
-They use the House Point system, and the house which has gained the most house points wins the House Cup.
-Each house point given equals to 2 pence given to a chosen charity.
-On average, each house would earn about £400 for charity.
-The points system works like this: